 I enjoyed writing the program and came up with many innovative solutions to problems.

 Developed www.tmjarman.com(now depreciated) and created a book cover for “The Algorithm”.

 Designed the book cover for ‘The Algorithm’ by Tim Jarman

 Freelance virtual worker at vWorker, Blue Arrow, Powerstax & Self employed.

 I undertook a series of freelance projects including: Flash based, Image creation, Video editing, Web Development, Game Development, Social Media, Copy, Marketing.

 A Burrow Full of Rabbits is a creative bedtime story for children and adults alike.
-Written using the ancient mystical poetic form know as Haiku this short, well illustrated book tells the story of brother and sister rabbit who talk about what it would be like to be a cat.
+Written using the ancient mystical poetic form known as Haiku this short, well-illustrated book tells the story of brother and sister rabbit who talks about what it would be like to be a cat.
 Also features a short introduction to Haiku for adults and all about rabbits for children.

 Designer, developer and programmer on ‘Spawn; A ‘Ribbiting’ Adventure’ at London South Bank University 2010

 As part of a small team, I developed 10 Flash-based games and applications for the ImagiNation ARG Project and took hundreds of photographs of the Royal Botanic Gardens, Kew, as well as other content.
-Technology’s included XML integration in Flash and Facebook connectivity.
-The projects sponsored by London 2012.
+Technology included XML integration in Flash and Facebook connectivity.
+The projects were sponsored by London 2012.

 3D static and level design at London South Bank University 2007 – 2010.